Gohagga/STK_vJass/README.md

 Make sure it works and then continue onto the actual consumption of the system.

+When your player is looking at a certain unit's talent tree, call this line to open the UI
+> call STK_OpenTalentsView(GetTriggerPlayer())

 ### Create a talent tree implementation and hook it up

 /Example/Shepherd script contains one way of implementing a talent tree struct.
 Define the name, add talents, define their effects etc. Hook it up to the system.